xiaosophiameng/VIX-time-series-data-analysis/README.md

 Explanation of VIX: VIX is an index which shows the market's expectation of 30-day volatility for the Chicago Board Options Exchange (CBOE)

+Users can run the file `git_vix_to_local.py` in the `src` folder to get the vix index from the public website and output it as a csv file into your local `data` folder.

 ## Identify a Question